CFLIT: Coexisting Federated Learning and Information Transfer: Convergence Analysis and Learning Optimization

 Lemma \ref{MMSE} gives the optimal solution to $\{p_{k, \Phi_{t}[i]}, c_t[i]\}$ and the analytical expression of the minimum model aggregation error $e_{t}$ for given channel coefficients $\{h_{k, \Phi_{t}[i]}\}$.
 To facilitate the convergence analysis, we need a tractable expression for the model aggregation error $e_t$ that is independent of the instantaneous channel coefficients.
-Based on Lemma \ref{MMSE} and Assumption 3, we obtain an upper bound of the expected value of $e_t$ in the following lemma. \begin{lemma} With Assumption 3, we have { }where the expectations are taken with respect to the local mini-batch samples and the channel fading coefficients, and $\{h_k, \forall k \in \mathcal{K}\}$ are \emph{virtual} i.i.d. random variables following the Gaussian distribution of $\mathcal{CN}(0, 1)$. \end{lemma} \begin{IEEEproof} See Appendix \ref{MMSE2_proof}. \end{IEEEproof}
+Based on Lemma \ref{MMSE} and Assumption 3, we obtain an upper bound of the expected value of $e_t$ in the following lemma. \begin{lemma} With Assumption 3, we have

+where the expectations are taken with respect to the local mini-batch samples and the channel fading coefficients, and $\{h_k, \forall k \in \mathcal{K}\}$ are \emph{virtual} i.i.d. random variables following the Gaussian distribution of $\mathcal{CN}(0, 1)$. \end{lemma} \begin{IEEEproof} See Appendix \ref{MMSE2_proof}. \end{IEEEproof}